nyp-sit/sdaai/README.md

   - Applicants who do not meet the entry requirements may be considered for admission to the course based on:
   - Evidence of at least 5 years of relevant working experience in IT or related fields; OR Supporting evidence of competency readiness.
   - Suitable applicants who are shortlisted will have to go through an interview and/or entrance test.
 The Polytechnic reserves the right to shortlist and admit applicants.

+## Course Funding
+### CF-Q1
+**Question**: Am I eligible for SSG subsidy?
+- Singapore Permanent Residents (SPR) will only be eligible for subsidy for first part-time diploma and first post diploma (i.e. first Advanced Diploma, first Specialist Diploma and first Diploma (Conversion) respectively.
+This is subjected to SPR not having previously attained a qualification at the diploma or higher level that was subsidised through a MOE subsidy or Government sponsorship.
+NYP reserves the right to reschedule/cancel any programme and amend the fees/info without prior notice.
+Refer to SSG Course Fee Funding & Eligibility for more information on the funding support: https://www.ssg.gov.sg/funding-and-levy/funding-for-individuals/

 ## Course